The-one-on-the-moon/Genome/README.md

 # Genome
-This resp contains some test file about Genome
+This repository contains some test file about Genome